MarcosLaffitte/Amoebas/README.md

 ## Description

 <p align="justify">
    Here we provide two different implementations of the same algorithm.
 If you wish to analyze only one graph, you can make use of the script Amoebas_Standalone.py in this repository.
-You can fond the instructions on how to use this below.
+You can find the instructions on how to use this below.
 On the other hand, if you want to analyze a big batch of graphs you would need to use the scripts in the other folders.
 For instructions on this keep reading this section.
 </p>